S

 2. Click rate is your north star.
 Open rates are directionally useful but inflated by Apple MPP.
 Click rate tells you whether people actually engage with your content.
 If your click rate is above your industry average, your emails are working regardless of what your open rate says.

-4. Use the numbers to diagnose, not to despair.
-If your bounce rate is 3x your industry average, that's a list hygiene problem you can fix.
+5. Use the numbers to diagnose, not to despair.
 If your click rate is half the industry average, your content or CTAs need work.
+If your unsubscribe rate is 3x the industry average, your send frequency or list quality needs attention.
 Benchmarks tell you where to investigate, not what to feel.

 For the complete picture on how these benchmarks fit with ROI data, send timing, and overall email marketing trends, see our main benchmarks overview.